Access and Participation Statement

 Our programmes are immersive and students have ample opportunity to engage with tutors and staff both within the curriculum and around it.

 Our programmes meet the learning needs of a broad spectrum of students with a variety of large group and small group tuition and individual support; workshops, exercises and seminars; and a range of approaches to assessment.
+The commitment to authentic and inclusive assessment is written in to our Learning, Teaching and Assessment Policy.

 Student Engagement Support